How Germany Staffed Up Contact Tracing Teams To Contain Its Coronavirus Outbreak

 "Did you spend more than 15 minutes at close contact with this person?" the operator asks.
 The caller tells her they went for a walk.

-Across Germany, there are around 400 call centers like this one, each filled with dozens of operators fielding calls from worried citizens, taking first steps at contact tracing and referring callers to medical personnel.
+Across Germany, there are about 400 call centers like this one, each filled with dozens of operators fielding calls from worried citizens, taking first steps at contact tracing and referring callers to medical personnel.

 Along with other European leaders, German Chancellor Angela Merkel has prioritized tracking infection chains as the key to slowing the spread of COVID-19.
-Germany has confirmed more than 190,000 cases and nearly 9,000 deaths, but the spread of the virus has slowed to around 600 new cases a day, prompting the government to reopen most businesses while issuing social distancing rules in public.
+Germany has confirmed more than 190,000 cases of the coronavirus and nearly 9,000 deaths, but the spread of the virus has slowed to about 600 new cases a day, prompting the government to reopen most businesses while issuing social distancing rules in public.

 Merkel aims for the country to have one tracer per 4,000 people — nearly 21,000 tracers for Germany's population of 83 million.